eComNation/docs/source/includes/tags/_basic.md

 ## 3.4.
 Inserting Page Parts

-As explained earlier, you can create and use 'Pages Parts' into any template of your 39shops theme.
+As explained earlier, you can create and use 'Pages Parts' into any template of your eComNation theme.
 Suppose you created a page part called 'side_navigation' and now you want to display it in your 'Catalog' template.
 Open the 'Catalogue' template and move your cursor to the HTML tag where you want to insert the page part.
 Use this tag: **{% include 'side_navigation' %}**.
 That's it, the page part 'side_navigation' is now included into the catalogue page and category navigation menu will be displayed in this page.

 >Here is an example: